ngraczykowski/iris-root/modules/payments-bridge/README.md

 2. Follow the AE readme to run it
 3. Start the database using `make up`
 4. In Run configuration settings change 'Use class path module' to 'sear-payments-bridge.sear-payments-app.main'
+5. Enable the following Spring profiles for development: `logrequest,mockdatasource,mockaws`
-5. Run the Spring Application using as a main class `PaymentsBridgeApplication`.
+6. Run the Spring Application using as a main class `PaymentsBridgeApplication`.

 ### Start tsaas-bridge cmapi-mockup